chemotronix/Hedera-Hackathon/README.md

 i) Data Integration: Combining satellite imagery, GIS data (if available), and potentially smart payment data. \
 ii) 3D Representation: (Future Enhancement) Building a 3D model of the slum, including informal structures, utilities, and environmental features.
 Currently focuses on GIS layers. \
 iii) AI/ML Insights: Utilizing AI/ML to extract information from satellite imagery (e.g., object detection, land use classification, population density estimation) \
-iv) Simulation Capabilities: Allowing users to simulate interventions (e.g., adding solar panels, improving sanitation, providing access to clean water) and visualize the results using GeoPandas: For geospatial data manipulation and analysis, Scikit-learn: For machine learning models, TensorFlow/Keras: For deep learning (object detection), OpenCV (cv2): For image processing, QGIS: For data digitization and visualization). \
-Unity3D or CesiumJS: Visualization platform .
+iv) Simulation Capabilities: Allowing users to simulate interventions (e.g., adding solar panels, improving sanitation, providing access to clean water) and visualize the results using GeoPandas: For geospatial data manipulation and analysis, Scikit-learn: For machine learning models, TensorFlow/Keras: For deep learning (object detection), OpenCV (cv2): For image processing, QGIS: For data digitization and visualization), Unity3D or CesiumJS: Visualization platform.\
-Currently this project focuses on the data processing and AI/ML backend, the visualization component is for future work.*
+Currently this project focuses on the data processing and AI/ML backend, the visualization component is for future work.